oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 ## Revenue Metrics
 The average order value was found to be $595.93.
-When separated by category, a user will spend the approximate amounts per order on average:
+When separated by category, a user will likely spend the following approximate amounts per order:

 |category|Average Spent Per Category (USD)|
 |---|---|